Sei-logo

 Title

-Permanent freezing of funds with no on-chain remediation path, excluding general network unavailability (fix requires hard fork)
+Permanent freezing of funds of USD $5,000 or more with no on-chain remediation path, excluding general network unavailability (fix requires hard fork)

 Severity